imahdio/HTML-Essential-Training/04-Linking and Navigation/README.md

 # 04-Linking and Navigation
 ## Links
 > -to make a link we use the `<a>` element which stands for anchor.
-On the opening tag we need the href attribute which stands for hypertext attribute and point to where we want the link to go.
+On the opening tag we need the `href` attribute which stands for hypertext attribute and point to where we want the link to go.
 Between the opening and closing `<a>` tags, put whatever you want to be clickable.
 >```html
 ><a href="page.html">Link</a>  //link to relative URL
 ><a href="https://example.com">This is a link.</a>  //link to absolute URL
 >```
->Notice: href stands for hypertext not hyperlink because *in my point of view*, its value usually points (references) into a hypertext document.
+>Notice: `href` stands for hypertext reference, because *in my point of view*, its value usually points (references) into a hypertext document.
 >-Between the opening and closing `<a>` tags, put usually text or an image or both.
-By default, the `<a>` element is an inline element.
+>-By default, the `<a>` element is an [inline element](https://www.w3schools.com/html/html_blocks.asp).
 It easily goes in the midst of the flow of some text.
 It's possible to put a link around more complex content like a teaser card or around several other elements creating a whole group of things that all become linked.
 [Example codes](https://codepen.io/jensimmons/pres/wvwjERm?editors=1000)
 -absolute urls point to specific absolute places on the web whether home page or any content deeper in. we must include the HTTP or the HTTPS in an absolute URL while including the trailing slash doesn't matter.
 >```html
 ><a href="https://example.com">Link</a>